bcgov/gwells/openshift/templates/README.md

 The deployment config uses the moe-gwells-tools namespace since that is where the image stream resides.

-# How to access Jenkins for gwells
+# How to access Jenkins for GWELLS

 - Login to https://jenkins-moe-gwells-tools.pathfinder.gov.bc.ca with the username/password that was provided to you.

-# How to access OpenShift for gwells
+# How to access OpenShift for GWELLS

 ## Web UI
 - Login to https://console.pathfinder.gov.bc.ca:8443; you'll be prompted for GitHub authorization.